 The purpose of this requirement is two-fold

-1) to ensure the NLPAA Clinical Members are held to a high standard of quality training and ongoing development and
+1) to ensure the NLPAA Professional Members are held to a high standard of quality training and ongoing development

 2) to align and adhere to standard practice of mental health regulations in Australia should the time come for NLP to be a recognised modality by the government or health funds or if the government begins to regulate the fields of therapy and coaching.